You’ll agree with me on this one.

 If that’s not possible, why not try studying late at night or early in the morning?
-You cannot control the outside noise but you surely can control your study timings.
+You cannot control the outside noise, but you sure can control your study timings.

 Request a relative to lend you a room for studying for the time being.
 You can also request a friend to give you some study space if his house happens to be in a quieter neighbourhood.
 You can also become a member of your local library.
-Libraries are generally quieter.
+Libraries are generally more peaceful than homes.
 You can focus better on your studies in a library than in a noisy neighbourhood.

 Train Your Mind to Focus

 Many people recommend meditation to students to fix a distracted mind.
-It almost never works because what’s needed is concentration, not meditation.
+It almost never works because what’s needed is concentration.

 What’s the difference?